Danny Whitaker: Oldham Athletic

 Whitaker scored eight goals in 42 appearances for the "Latics" during the 2008–09 season.
-He was released at the end of the 2009–10 season, despite missing only a handful of games during his spell at the club.
+He was released at the end of the 2009–10 season despite missing only a handful of games during his spell at the club.

 Chesterfield

 Whitaker was signed by Chesterfield in May 2010, linking up with his old boss John Sheridan.
 He started the 2010–11 campaign with three goals in as many league games, having bagged a hat-trick against Hereford United.
-Playing in every one of the club's league games, scoring fifteen goals in the process, Chesterfield won promotion as champions of League Two.
+Playing in all of the club's league games, scoring 15 goals, Chesterfield won promotion as champions of League Two.
 He was also named in the PFA Team of the Year, along with teammates Craig Davies and Tommy Lee.
-The following season, 2011–12, the "Spireites" struggled at the bottom of League One, and Whittaker lost his first team place in the new year.
-He was an unused substitute as Chesterfield beat Swindon Town in the final of the League Trophy at Wembley Stadium.
-He was offered a new one-year contract by the club in May 2012.
-He made 34 appearances in the 2012–13 campaign, and was not offered a new contract by manager Paul Cook.
+The following season, 2011–12, the "Spireites" struggled at the bottom of League One, and Whittaker lost his first-team place in the new year.
+He was an unused substitute as Chesterfield beat Swindon Town in the final of the Football League Trophy at Wembley Stadium.
+The club offered him a new one-year contract in May 2012.
+He made 34 appearances in the 2012–13 campaign and was not offered a new contract by manager Paul Cook.